leg3/kml-converter/README.md

 ## Usage

 Place the script in a directory where all of your .kml files are located.
-The script will parse the directory for files, convert them, and move the output to a folder named after the .kml file
+The script will parse the directory for files, convert them, and move the output to a folder named after the .kml file.
+Once this has been completed the script will the recursivley parse the folders that were created and concatenate the individual .csv files into a single .csv file for import into a MySQL database.

 ## Loggin'